 What WhatsApp dark mode will look like

-We don't yet know; WhatsApp's developers don't appear to be in any hurry to complete and release the app's dark modes, and have yet to reveal when the option will become available.
-It's possible that it might arrive in a major update at the same time as self-destructing messages, which will be deleted automatically after a certain period of time.
+We don't know exactly when WhatsApp dark mode will be rolled out globally, but it's possible that it might arrive in a major update at the same time as self-destructing messages, which will be deleted automatically after a certain period of time.

 Based on leaked screengrabs, it looks as though you'll be able to set messages to be erased after a period between five minutes and an hour.
 Rival messaging apps Facebook Messenger, Telegram and Signal already offer a similar feature, so it's an overdue addition to WhatsApp.